Killian604/learnKeras/questions.md

 # Questions:
 - Aaron: do you think there is any way can improve our current format?

-# Some exploratory questions for ourselves:
+# Some general exploratory questions for ourselves:
 - Why use vanilla RNNs if they suffer from the vanishing gradient problem?
   - Are there instances where the vanishing gradient is useful?
 - Are there things that GRUs can do that LTSMs can't do?